Tinamous/PawnShy/README.md

 * Connect a 300-600 Ohm resistor to the Din wire (to limit the current and protect the LEDs).
 Connect the other end of this to Pin 12 on the Pi).
 * Connect Gnd straight to the Pi.

 Note that Neopixels are not really a good choise for use on the Raspberry Pi.

-See here for driver software
+Install the raspberry Pi Neopixel software following the instructions here:

 https://learn.adafruit.com/neopixels-on-raspberry-pi/software